liv-firth/liv-firth.github.io/index.md

 Awaiting Resubmission: Windchief, S., Do Amaral, B., Meyernik, M., McCoy, B., Firth, O., Fallis, T., Fasy, B.T., Hancock, S., Pearlman, D.,  Komlos, B.  “Weaving Storytelling into Computer Science: A Lesson Plan on Beaded Bags of the Columbia Plateau”

 In Progress: Fasy, B.T., Firth, O.,  Hancock, S., Komlos, B. “The Storytelling Rubric: A Comprehensive Assessment of Student Alice Worlds”

+## Employment

+`August 2018 - January 2020`
+__Production Baker and Delivery Driver__
+- On the Rise Bakery
+- Baker in charge of aiding customers and organizing or performing all stages of the bread making process for the day.
+In addition, trained to deliver and service bread orders when needed.

+`2016 - April 2018`
+__Customer Service__
+- Town and Country Foods
+- Cashier and stocker responsible for helping customers with special orders and organizing stock.
+Also responsible for helping new employees and finding errors within the inventory system.

+`2013 - 2016`
+__Maintenance Crew Member__
+- Bridger Creek Golf Course and Academy
+- Seasonal crew worker responsible for industrial mowing, grounds keeping, and general maintenance.